Introduction to DevSecOps with GitLab CI/CD

 Keeping your GitLab instance up to date is vital for security.
 GitLab regularly releases updates and security patches.
 Follow these practices:

-• Scheduled Updates: Establish a schedule for updating GitLab to ensure you’re always running the latest, most secure version.
+• Scheduled Updates: Establish a schedule for updating GitLab to ensure you are always running the latest, most secure version.

 • Monitoring Security Advisories: Stay informed about security advisories related to GitLab and its components.
-Promptly apply recommended patches.
+Apply recommended patches promptly.

 7.5.
 Security Awareness Training